c72bcbf4/aaai26/README.md

 ### Installation

-Our code uses [uv](https://docs.astral.sh/uv/getting-started/installation/) as fast dependency manager and reproducible environments.
+Our code uses [uv](https://docs.astral.sh/uv/getting-started/installation/) as fast dependency manager for reproducible environments.
 Run the commands below to install the dependencies and activate the environment.
 ```
 uv venv --python 3.12.10